Your money-making expert. Financial journalist, TV and radio personality.

-Another great website to check out is The App Developers allow you to connect to programmers and developers with years of experience.
-You can select if you’re creating an app as an indivudal, a business or an agency.
+Websites such as Tappable and The App Developers allow you to connect to programmers and developers with years of experience.
+You can select if you’re creating an app as an individual, a business or an agency.
 They can create apps for mobiles, tablets and your average desktop computer.
 To receive any sort of price quote, you must fill out a form detailing your idea before they can get back to you.
-As we’ll cover later, the cost of making your app depends largely on how intricate you plan to be with the design.

 Here are some questions to ask as you’re shopping around for a developer:

-You have to spend money to make money, as the saying goes.
+As the old saying goes, you have to spend money to make money.
 Turns out, that’s not entirely true in the app-making industry.
 But we’ll get to that later.
 For now, let’s assume you’ve decided to hire a developer.

 Depending on the type of app you wish to develop, the cost can range between £700 for a simple utility app, to £170,000 for a monolith like WhatsApp.
 This may sound like a lot of money, but bear in mind that the right app will bring in a profit that outweighs the development cost.
 Forbes estimates that WhatsApp has accrued revenue of up to $5bn even without advertising or up-front payments.
-Also, gaming apps – which will cost the most to develop – are also among the chart-toppers both in popularity and earnings.
+Also, gaming apps – which will cost the most to develop – are among the chart-toppers both in popularity and earnings.
 As of 2018, Candy Crush’s revenues totalled a whopping $1.5bn (£1.2bn) when it doesn’t cost a penny to download.

-You will, of course, run into developers who will offer to make you an all-inclusive app for less than £1,000.
-Be wary of this, though, as you tend to get what you pay for.
+You may run into developers who will offer to make you an all-inclusive app for less than £1,000 but be wary of this as you tend to get what you pay for.
 We think it’s best to pay a little extra for a quality product you can be proud of.
-Why waste nearly a £1,000 on an app that won’t sell?
+Why waste nearly £1,000 on an app that won’t sell?

-If you want any specifc add-ons, those can cost you an additional £700 or more.
+If you want any specific add-ons, those can cost you an additional £700 or more.
 Some of the more popular additions include GPS locators and the ability to share content over social media: a feature that is essential in the current marketplace.

 You must also bear in mind the costs to sell your app via an app store.
 It costs approximately £66.50 ($99) each year to sell your product through Apple, who only list prices in American dollars on top of a 30% cut of your app’s profits.
-This cost is well worth it, though, as you’ll get tons of traffic.
+This cost is well worth itthough, as you’ll get tons of traffic.

-Obviously, the money you earn from your app will depend largely on its popularity and how much you decide to charge, so it’s difficult to say.
+The money you earn from your app will depend largely on its popularity and how much you decide to charge, so it’s difficult to say.
 Unless you’re completely confident with your creation, it’s probably not best to quit your full-time job!
 A study from GigaOM Pro showed that more than half of their 352 surveyed developers made less than £400 a month.
 75% of those surveyed said they still held other jobs.
-That £400 is not quite enough to live off of, but perfect if you’re just looking for a little extra cash on the side.
+That £400 is not quite enough to live off of but it’s perfect if you’re just looking for a little extra cash on the side.

 Of course, you could have the next Angry Birds and bring in nearly £660,000 a month!

-When you sell your app through Apple, they take 30% of the profits and directly deposit your sales into your bank account each month.
+But remember, when you sell your app through Apple Store or Google Play, they take 30% of the profits and directly deposit your sales into your bank account each month.
 However, the cut is most likely worth it for the exposure selling on those marketplaces gives your app.

 Making money with free apps

-So you’ve read this guide and you’re still thinking: “ I don’t want to spend thousands developing your app?
-That’s completely understandable!
-Maybe you just want to toy around with your idea before making a commitment.
+So you’ve read this guide and you’re still thinking: “ I don’t want to spend thousands developing my app.”
+That’s completely understandable And maybe you just want to toy around with your idea before making a commitment.
 There are loads of programs online that allow you to develop an app free of charge.
 Here are some we recommend: